 Trump holds 'Make America Great Again' rally in Iowa

-President Trump is set to hold a Tuesday night rally in Council Bluffs, Iowa – the latest stop in the president’s busy tour boosting GOP candidates ahead of next month’s midterm elections.
+President Trump held a Tuesday night rally in Council Bluffs, Iowa – the latest stop in the president’s busy tour boosting GOP candidates ahead of next month’s midterm elections.

+He began by announcing a decision to remove a federal ban on summer sales of gasoline with high-ethanol blends, thus permitting year-round sales of gasoline with 15 percent ethanol or E15.

+"We’re going with E15 year round.
+I made that promise to you during the campaign.
+I made that promise to you during the primaries," he said.
+"Promises made, promises kept."

+"If you want to drain the swamp, you must defeat the Democrats," he added.
+"Democrats are the party of crime.
+Republicans are the party of safety."

+"The only reason to vote Democrat is if you are tired of winning," Trump said.

-The rally caps off a whirlwind day that saw Nikki Haley announce her resignation as U.S. ambassador to the United Nations.
+The rally capped off a whirlwind day that saw Nikki Haley announce her resignation as U.S. ambassador to the United Nations.
 Trump did not immediately announce a replacement but told reporters on Air Force One he had a list of five people in mind.

-Trump also is expected to announce a decision on removing a federal ban on summer sales of gasoline with high-ethanol blends, thus permitting year-round sales.
-The move would be seen as particularly helpful for Iowa and other farm states.

 His presence in the state is also seen as a nod toward Iowa Sen. Chuck Grassley, the Senate Judiciary Committee chairman who recently helped push through the confirmation of Trump nominee Brett Kavanaugh to the Supreme Court.